pkicsiny/ADL4CV_project/README.md

 The radar maps are recorded with 5 minutes frequency.
 The maps are uniformly masked and cover a 900km x 900km area over Germany and some adjacent areas.
 Spatial resolution is 1km * 1km per pixel.
 The data is stored in binary files and once downloaded, it can be loaded with the src.get_data() method.

 The gif below shows the evolution of some example predictions during training (from the validation set) by using two frames as input to predict the following frame.
-The GAN used here has two discriminators (spatial+temporal) with Wasserstein loss and gradient penalty.
+The GAN used here has two discriminators (spatial+temporal) and was our best performing model.
+It uses Wasserstein loss with gradient penalty.
 This particular training had 5000 iterations and predictions are shown at every 200th iteration.

 ![](plots/iw-tgan.gif)